hema-sri4/ATM-machine-Implementation-using-C-/README.md

 ## ATM Machine Implementation using C++
 <hr>
-A program to create a simple ATM machine
+A program to create a simple ATM machine.
-3 basic tasks of every ATM MACHINE  are :
+Three basic tasks of every ATM MACHINE  are :<br>
-Withdraw money
+ - Withdraw money<br>
-Deposit money
+ - Deposit money <br>
-Balance Check
+ - Balance Check<br>
-Before these tasks the user has to enter the account details and pin number.
+Before these tasks ,the user has to enter the account details and pin number.<br>
 <hr>
 Screenshots of Code